JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-21-What-is-the-most-interesting-place-in-the-room-make-yourself-a-heatmap.md

 ### Image to put heatmap on it

-Here I will use my talent a bit 😎.
-Hope you see garden here.
+Now I will use my talent a bit 😎.
+Hope you can see a garden here.

 ![garden](https://github.com/JakubSzwajka/JakubSzwajka.github.io/blob/master/_posts/_images/garden.png?raw=true)